The Narberth Dickens Festival

 professional ice sculpting display

-free showing of A Muppet Christmas Carol - on two screens at 11am at Narberth Stadium 2 on N. Narberth Ave
+free showing of A Muppet Christmas Carol - at 11am at Narberth Stadium 2 on N. Narberth Ave

 free "Nutcracker" dance performances from the Pennsylvania Academy of Ballet at 1pm, 2pm, and 3pm